-Sakura worried that this exchange opportunity was going to end before she even got to the hidden village.
+Sakura worried that the Exchange Programme was going to end before she even got to the hidden village.

 "Yeah!
-This guy was such a cutie when he failed to kill me, that I took him out for drinks afterwards just to cheer him up!"
-Kiyomi was pulling the man's shirt up over his head.
+This guy was such a cutie when he failed to kill me that I took him out for drinks afterwards just to cheer him up!"
+Kiyomi was pulling the back of the man's shirt up over his head.

 "Excuse me?"
 Sakura turned to look at the other Iwa nin that had spoken up.
-She looked to be in her young teens and, for some reason beyond her comprehension, was wearing a heavily layered outfit from head to toe.
-Her hair hair was covered to obscure most of her face, giving the impression of a very timid person.
+She looked to be in her teens and, for some reason beyond Sakura's comprehension, was wearing a heavily layered outfit from head to toe.
+Her head and hair was covered to obscure most of her face, giving the impression of a very timid person.
 "Kiyomi-san, could you please release my sensei.
 His ego is very fragile."

 "Mieko!
-Come on," said sensei protested, groaning sourly.
+It's not fragile, come on," said sensei protested, groaning sourly.
 Kiyomi laughed and opened her arms, giving Yuuji a hearty clap on the shoulder as he stumbled forward.